freyamade/crcophony/README.md

 - DMs and Group Chats
 - Handle embeds and attachments
 - Username colours (can't figure out best way to do these yet)
+- Show a cursor on prompts (hydra fork issue)

 If you can think of stuff I am missing, open an issue c: